ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 period is not present in the dataset, or the value of the denominator is 0 then the link shall default to 1.

-for construction the ratio uses the sum of the responses in the target period divided by the sum of the responders' auxiliary values for the target period.
+For construction the ratio uses the sum of the responses in the target period divided by the sum of the responders' auxiliary values for the target period.
 As above, if the denominator is 0 then the link shall default to 1.
 For the purpose of this definition, the predictive period for this link